marbatlle/marbatlle.github.io/content/authors/admin/_index.md

 ---
 Hello.

 I'm a biotechnologist with a great interest in learning how to apply Bioinformatics to Precision Medicine.
-The aim of this site is to summary all the notes and resources curated during this learning path.
+The aim of this site is to summarize all the notes and resources curated during this learning path.